Understanding Tax Return Preparer Credentials

 UNLIMITED REPRESENTATION RIGHTS: Enrolled agents, certified public accountants, and attorneys have unlimited representation rights before the IRS and may represent their clients on any matters including audits, payment/collection issues, and appeals.

 Enrolled Agents – People with this credential are licensed by the IRS and specifically trained in federal tax planning, preparation and representation.
 Enrolled agents hold the most expansive license IRS grants and must pass a suitability check, as well as a three-part Special Enrollment Examination, a comprehensive exam that covers individual tax, business tax and representation issues.
 They complete 72 hours of continuing education every 3 years.
 For more information on enrolled agents, see Publication 4693-A, A Guide to the Enrolled Agent Program.

 Attorneys – People with this credential are licensed by state courts or their designees, such as the state bar.
-Generally, requirements include completion of a degree in law, passage of an ethics and bar exam and on-going continuing education.
-Attorneys can offer a range of services; some attorneys specialize in tax preparation and planning.
+Generally, requirements include completion of a degree in law, passage of a bar exam and on-going continuing education and professional character standards.
+Attorneys may offer a range of services; some attorneys specialize in tax preparation and planning.

-LIMITED REPRESENTATION RIGHTS: Preparers without any of the above credentials (also known as “unenrolled preparers”) have limited practice rights and may only represent clients whose returns they prepared and signed, but only before revenue agents, customer service representatives, and similar IRS employees, including the Taxpayer Advocate Service.
+LIMITED REPRESENTATION RIGHTS: Preparers without any of the above credentials (also known as “unenrolled preparers”) have limited practice rights.
+They may only represent clients whose returns they prepared and signed, but only before revenue agents, customer service representatives, and similar IRS employees, including the Taxpayer Advocate Service.

 REMINDER: Everyone described above must have an IRS issued preparer tax identification number (PTIN) in order to legally prepare your tax return for compensation.
 Make certain your preparer has one and enters it on your return filed with the IRS.
 They are not required to enter it on the copy they provide you.